 You’re achy and stuffy and your throat feels like you swallowed sandpaper.
 Congratulations!
 You’ve got a cold.
 Now what?
 From eating chicken soup to sleeping in wet socks, people try a multitude of cures for the common cold.
 One of the best scientifically proven remedies, however, can be found in

 When I was a student, I used to get sick every Christmas break.
 I’d make it through the stress of midterm exams in mid-December and be looking forward to a two-week break from school.
 Then—voila—I’d come down with a nasty cold or the flu and be miserable for a good

-As many as 36 million Americans, including 30 percent of adults between the ages of 65 and 74, report some degree of hearing loss.
+As many as 36 million Americans report some degree of hearing loss.
 While hearing loss can happen suddenly, more often, it occurs gradually over a number of years.
 As you grow older, hair cells in your inner ear that pick up sound waves become damaged or die, and the cells